aayla-secura/tes-0MQ/README.md

 2. **No. of ticks**

-   The server will record all packets (including ethernet header) until that many ticks are seen.
-The value is read as an unsigned int64.
+   The server will record all packets (including ethernet header) until at least that many ticks are seen.

+   The value is read as an **unsigned** int64.

    Alternatively, if it is 0, the request is interpreted as a status request and the reply that was sent previously for this filename is re-sent.

+2. **No. of events**

+   The server will record all packets (including ethernet header) until at least that many non-tick events are seen.

+   The value is read as an **unsigned** int64.

 3. **Write mode**

  * "0": create but do not overwrite

  * "1": create or overwrite

+A job will only terminate at receiving a tick, and only if both the minimum number of ticks and the minimum number of non-tick events has been recorded.

 As a consequence of how `zsock_recv` parses arguments, the client may omit frames corresponding to ignored arguments or arguments which are "0".
 Therefore